bulislaw/mbed-os/docs/design-documents/general/hardware_support.md

 * Seek review
 * Work with teams on detailed design
 * Think where's the line between overview/requirements and a solution.
-Move things acordingly.
+Move things accordingly.

 # Introduction